Introduction

 Why These Stories Matter

 As practicing engineers, reading the history of major innovations and paradigm shifts will help us appreciate the system design principles that lasted.
 It’s often the case that major innovative ideas can also be retooled towards new classes of problems.
-Learning about the constraints faced and approaches taken by inventors of some of the modern webs most foundational ideas can help us make more informed decisions when designing systems.
-It’s also fun to know how we got here.
+Learning about the constraints faced and approaches taken by inventors of some of the modern web’s most foundational ideas can help us make more informed decisions when designing systems.
+Security is a common thread that runs through each chapter — every innovation both solved problems and introduced new vulnerabilities.

 The Pattern